 Our Activities Coordinator organises clubs for you to join such as swimming, football, cooking, boxercise and archery.
-There's a fee for these clubs, and parent/carers can sign you up and pay using our School Gateway.
+There's a fee for these clubs, parent/carers can sign you up and pay using our School Gateway.
 There is no pressure to join any of these clubs, they are entirely optional.

 There are also trips on the first and last weekends of each half term for those young people that don't go home for the weekend.
-A full list of clubs and trips on offer at the end of each half term.
-Please note that some clubs or trips are age restricted and may have limited spaces so please sign into the school gateway as soon as possible to register interest and to make a payment.
+A full list of clubs and trips is on offer at the end of each half term.
+Please note that some clubs and trips are age restricted and may have limited spaces so please sign into the School Gateway as soon as possible to register interest/pay.

-There is a school youth club which takes place at Coles Diner.
-Along with a workforce from Years 8 to 11, this runs twice weekly and allows you to socialise with your friends over a slice of cake and a milkshake, in a safe and fun environment.
+There is a school youth club called Coles Diner.
+Along with a workforce from Years 8 to 11, this runs twice weekly, allowing you to socialise with your friends over a slice of cake and a milkshake, in a safe and fun environment.
 Coles Diner runs as a social enterprise, with all monies paid back in to fund games and competition prizes.